Organization of the Chinese Communist Party: Private sector

 Under Xi Jinping, CCP committees have become increasingly prevalent in the private sector, in both Chinese companies as well as foreign owned companies.
-In 2018, the percentage of private businesses with these Party branches reached 48.3%; only 27.4% of private businesses had a Party Branch in 2002.
-Ninety-two percent of the largest Chinese companies have Party branches.
+In 2018, the percentage of private businesses with these Party branches reached 48.3%; only 27.4% of private businesses had a party committee in 2002.
+Ninety-two percent of the largest Chinese companies have CCP committees.

 In September 2020, the CCP announced that it would strengthen united front work in the private sector by establishing more party committees in regional federations of industry and commerce (FIC), and by arranging a special liaison between FICs and the CCP.

 In July 2022, HSBC became the first foreign lender to open a CCP committee in its Chinese investment banking subsidiary, HSBC Qianhai Securities.